-MDOT has created a Public & Stakeholder Participation Plan (PSPP) for Phase I (visioning) and Phase II (plan development) of the Michigan Mobility 2045 state long-range transportation planning process.
-The PSPP ensures that extensive efforts will be made to gather public and stakeholder input, including views on freight, rail, transit, passenger, aviation, bicycle, pedestrian, highway, and other transportation issues important to Michigan's future.
-The PSPP also shows how public engagement will take place, how the public can provide ideas for making the plan better, and ways to ask questions about the plan.
+MDOT prepared a Public and Stakeholder Participation Plan (PSPP) for Phase I (visioning) and Phase II (plan development) of the Michigan Mobility 2045 planning process.
+The PSPP outlined the efforts to gather public and stakeholder input, including views on freight, rail, transit, passenger, aviation, bicycle, pedestrian, highway, and other transportation issues important to Michigan's future.
+Key elements of the plan included:

-- The use of innovative technology that allows MDOT to extend outreach to a larger and more diverse group of Michigan residents in developing MM 2045.
+- The use of innovative technology to extend outreach to a larger and more diverse group of Michigan residents.

-- An attitudes and perceptions survey to ensure the needs and priorities of a representative sample of Michigan residents are considered.
+- An attitudes and perceptions survey to identify the needs and priorities of a representative sample of Michigan residents.

-- Scenario planning to present transportation situations to the public in a realistic context to help determine a long-term vision for transportation in Michigan.
+- Scenario planning to present transportation futures in a realistic context.

-- Meaningful and collaborative public engagement, including giving targeted consideration and attention to vulnerable environmental justice populations, marginalized communities and tribal governments.
+- Meaningful and collaborative public engagement opportunities that included vulnerable environmental justice populations, marginalized communities, and tribal governments.